-Owning a Health Savings Account (HSA) comes with many perks.
-HSA owners make tax-free contributions, earn tax-free interest and investment income, and use the money tax-free for qualified expenses.
-They can also use the money for not only themselves, but also their dependents.
-And unlike a Flexible Spending Account (FSA), HSA participants own the account and can use their funds even after they leave their employer.
+Owning a Health Savings Account (HSA) comes with many benefits.
+HSA owners make tax-free contributions, earn tax-free interest and investment income, and can use the money tax-free to pay for qualified expenses for themselves and their dependents.
+And unlike a Flexible Spending Account (FSA), HSA participants own the account, and the account goes with them if they leave their employer.

 When it comes to account funding, HSA owners have several options available beyond traditional payday contributions.
-Here are a couple of alternative ways to fund your tax-advantaged account, including transferring funds into your HSA from other accounts.
+Here are a couple of alternative ways to fund this tax-advantaged account, including funds transfers from certain other accounts.

 Options for Funding Your HSA